This feature is part of A Tale of One City

-The grit and determination that hid behind the Aquafresh smile of Radebe’s was what kept him going, along with the companionship of compatriot Phil Masinga, who would eventually leave after failing to complete the necessary 75% of first team appearances to validate his work permit renewal.
+The grit and determination that hid behind the Aquafresh smile of Radebe’s was what kept him going, along with the companionship of compatriot Phil Masinga, who would eventually leave after failing to complete the necessary 75 percent of first team appearances to validate his work permit renewal.
 Ironically, it was only an injury that kept the Home Office from also rejecting Radebe’s work permit renewal, and once reprieved he would go on to become a legend at Leeds, playing 201 matches and captaining the side to a Champions League semi-final.

 Those toughened qualities rang through many speeches of Nelson Mandela, who shared the often violent Johannesburg township of Soweto for part of his young adult life with the man who he described as “his hero”.
 Their connection through their upbringing would create a bond that went far beyond platitudes in public, but that was forged through the powerful medium of sport.
 In successive years, South Africa hosted major international tournaments that were used to broadcast a message of unity and progress by Mandela.
 In 1995, Francois Pienaar’s Springboks held off the formidable challenge of a Jonah Lomu-inspired New Zealand to claim the rugby World Cup, with the tall, blonde Afrikaaner accepting the trophy from the ageing, black statesman in one of the most iconic images in modern history.